Alfred Werner Scholarship Program

 Former Secretary of the Alfred Werner Foundation and

 Board Member of the Swiss Chemical Society Foundation

 Paul Müller, Stiftung für Stipendien auf dem Gebiete der Chemie, CHIMIA 51 (1997) 233-234

 Facts & Figures

-Between 2013 and 2020, 48 students from 30 different countries were granted an Alfred Werner Scholarship.
+Between 2013 and 2020, 60 students from over 30 different countries were granted an Alfred Werner Scholarship.